stevenhansel/dotfiles/README.md

 ShinteiMai's personal dotfiles.
 P.S. currently this dotfile is made specific to macOS.

+## TODOS
+- [ ] Refactor vim configuration to use this https://github.com/b0o/mapx.nvim

 ## Requirements

 You'll need homebrew to install all the default packages, if you don't need the default casks and packages, then you'll only need GNU Stow to manage the dotfiles